• Skip to primary navigation

 Jump to Recipe·Print Recipe

-This Carbonara Macaroni is made with eggs, Pecorino Romano, parmesan, pepper, olive oil, bacon and al dente macaroni.
+This Carbonara Recipe is made with eggs, Pecorino Romano, parmesan, pepper, olive oil, bacon and al dente macaroni.

-This Carbonara Macaroni is made with eggs, Pecorino Romano, parmesan, pepper, olive oil, bacon and al dente macaroni.
+This Carbonara Recipe is made with eggs, Pecorino Romano, parmesan, pepper, olive oil, bacon and al dente macaroni.

 This is one of the easiest pasta dishes that uses minimal ingredients and will be ready in 15 minutes, loaded with parmesan and crispy bacon.
 This dish is so amazingly indulgent and luscious, and it takes just as long as the pasta cooks.
 The beaten eggs are tossed into the hot pasta and the fat from the bacon.
 If you are nervous about eaten the eggs, it actually gets completely cooked in the residual heat.
 Just be sure to work quickly so you don’t end up with scrambled eggs.